Banana sourdough muffins are such a delicious and easy way to use sourdough discard or even active starter..

 - Blueberry Banana Sourdough Muffins - Add 100g of frozen blueberries to the dry ingredients.
 If you prefer, you could also use dried blueberries (they are much like adding raisins).

 - Caramel Drizzle Muffins - While the sourdough banana muffins are cooling, drizzle caramel sauce over the top.
-I love using the Bonne Maman Caramel in a jar - it's soooooo thick and delicious!

 - Almond Crunch - top your muffins with some slivered almonds before popping them in the oven.
 You could also add a powdered sugar glaze once they've cooled down.
 The glaze will stick to the almonds and add some extra sweetness.
 For these ones I added 50g of powdered sugar together with 20g of lemon juice (you could also just use water).